janfuhrer/podsalsa/archive/README.md

 ## SBOM creation with ko

 The first approach to creating SBOMs for the container images was to use `ko`.
-This approach does not sign the SBOMs and is therefore not secure.
+This approach does not sign the SBOMs and is therefore provides no integrity and authenticity guarantees.
 The configuration used is described in the file [ko-sbom.md](./ko-sbom.md).